How Long Do Dental Implants Last?

 If you have (or you're scheduled to get) dental implants, you might be wondering how long they last.
 Read our article to learn the answer.

 Do you have one or more missing teeth?
 Have you considered getting a dental implant?
-Did you know that
+Did you know that 3 million Americans have dental implants and 500,000 more Americans get them each year?

 When considering implants, many people ask, “how long do dental implants last?”
 Continue reading to find answers to this question and many more.